liefery-it-legacy/blog/_posts/2018-02-21-how-we-do-code-reviews.md

 12. Look at the **tests**.
 Are there tests for the newly introduced classes and public methods?
 Are changes of behaviour documented by corresponding test cases?
 Does this pull request require higher level integration tests?
+13. Pick at least one thing that you particularly like in the pull request (for example perfect method name, simple solution or improved test) and point it out. **Positive feedback** is also important!
-13. **Ask questions instead of pointing out mistakes**.
+14. **Ask questions instead of pointing out mistakes**.
 It happens to me often that when I confidently say that something is wrong, I missed some important piece of information and it's in fact me who is wrong.
 That's why it is much better to ask questions instead: "why did you decide to implement it like that?" or "don't we have to consider that case when customer is missing here?".
-14. **Be nice**.
+15. **Be nice**.
 Always assume the best intentions of the person submitting the pull request.
 When describing things to improve, talk about the code ("This code is a bit unclear.
 What do you think about renaming the method?") not about the person ("You failed to communicate your intent here.
 Can you learn how to use better naming conventions?").
-15. **Ask questions when you have no experience with certain technologies** or techniques.
+16. **Ask questions when you have no experience with certain technologies** or techniques.
 When I review a pull request that introduces static typing with Flow, and I've never used Flow before, I have two options: do my own research or ask my colleague to point me to the resources that they know.